FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/tools/takICU.md

 *  press the broadcast button

 ## Integration with FTS
-The FTS integration exists since FTS 1.9.5, it allows to seamless stream videos by simply connecting to the video server.
+The FTS integration, [FreeTAKHub_VideoChecker](https://github.com/FreeTAKTeam/FreeTAKHub_VideoChecker) exists since FTS 1.9.5, it allows to seamless stream videos by simply connecting to the video server.

 Normally, when a device is streaming video, connected TAK EUD will be not notified, it's necessary to manually create a new feed in the software.